larioteo/omnia/ReadMe.md

 [![CMake-Image]][CMake-Url]
 [![License][License-Image]][License-Url]

-> Attention: Currently under construction and in an early-stage.
+> Attention: Currently under construction, heavy-development and in an early-stage.

 An usefull, modern, modular collection of extensions for daily app development.

 ## Project Goal

 This project wasn't created to reinvent the wheel, see it as another alternative which may suite your needs better than the existing libraries.
-- Support for any platform

-> If you are interested in my odyssey feel free to follow it.

 ## Features
-> Note: Windows implementation will be the first implemented.
+> Note: The main development platform is Windows, therefore everything will be implemented there first.

 ###### Available ######
 - \-

 ###### Development ######
 - Application Layer
-  - Application Entry Point
+  - Entry Point and Workflow
+  - Layer System
+- Graphic Layer
+  - Context/Surface API
+- Debug Layer
-  - Debugging and Logging Support
+  - Profiling Support
+- System Layer
+  - FileSystem Extensions
-  - File Input/Output Support
+  - Inputs
 - User Interface Layer
+    - Events
     - Window
-    - Events
-    - Inputs
+- Utility Layer
+  - Extensions for basic types

 ###### Planned (...) ######
 - Network Layer

+# Disclaimer
+This project uses several [third-party](3rd-Party/ReadMe.md "3rd-Party") libraries and sources.